 Aegina in Greece is a beautiful island only an hour ferry ride from Athens.
 It has nice family beaches, seaside villages and interesting archaeological sites to visit.
-A drive around will bring visitors to fantastic places, such as the Ancient Temple of Athena Aphaia, the ghost village of Paleochora with the innumerable churches, the seaside villages of Vagia and Perdika, and so many other secrets to discover.
+A drive around will bring visitors to fantastic places.
+Some of these are the Ancient Temple of Athena Aphaia, the ghost village of Paleochora with the innumerable churches.
+In addition to this there are the seaside villages of Vagia and Perdika and many other secrets to discover.

 If visiting Aegina you can combine this with a day trip or short vacations to the close island of Agistri, a lovely place for total relaxation.

 Aegina has a number of beaches you can reach by car or public bus and several that you can walk to from Aegina town on either side of the ancient Temple of Apollo.
 On the north and west side of town you are in what is almost a suburban neighbourhood.
 There are small rocky coves with stretches of sand and pebbles where the locals swim are great for snorkeling, probably the best you will find this close to Athens.
 Agia Marina has a long sandy beach where most people swim.
 However, the best spots are on the platforms built on the rocks at the edge of town in the direction of Kavos near the Hotel Apollon.